9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 ## Common rules

 ### Ellipsis
-Whenever you need triple dots to show progress or similar status you should use unicode character '…' instead of html entity (&#x2026 ; &#8230 ; &hellip ;) e.g. 'Uploading…'
+Whenever you need triple dots (punctuation mark) to show progress or similar status you should use unicode character '…' instead of html entity (&#x2026 ; &#8230 ; &hellip ;) e.g. 'Uploading…'

 ## When to comment a string at Transifex?